Our apprenticeship program is full for the 2014 season. Check back with us next year.

 Greenhouse management, transplant production, crop planning, infrastructure development, tillage, cultivation, weed control, composting, and careful efficient harvesting for maximum crop quality are just some of the many things you will learn.
 You will not perform routine tractor work, but you will have a chance to learn the operation and functions of each of the tractor implements.
 You will learn to enhance soil fertility through the use of composts, manure, and cover crops.
 Farm rotations and insect and disease control will be discussed and implemented.
 You will be exposed to the organic certification process, farm budgeting, and record keeping.

-Seasonally, we will offer ‘classroom’ discussions and presentations that coincide with our field lessons.
+Seasonally, I will offer ‘classroom’ discussions and presentations that coincide with our field lessons.
 A farm library will be available.

 2014 marks a year of expansion and some of our time will be amending and preparing a new 3 acre plot.
 This is a good opportunity for an apprentice to see what it’s like to start up on sub-par soils.